 Daily calorie requirements of active dogs

 Active dogs generally burn a lot of fat and require a nutritious diet with enough calories to sustain their body weight.
-Your Dalmatian, Golden Retriever, or Labrador might enjoy playing games of fetch with you.
+Your Dalmatian, Golden Retriever, or Labrador might enjoy playing fetch with you.

 If you are a pet parent to a blind dog, ensure they have a dog halo or bumper collar to facilitate safer playtime.
 You need to engage and stimulate your pet safely.